 - To complete the Safe Routes to School planning process

-- Audits should be scheduled with your SRTS Coordinator, who can help you lead or provide you with the materials to lead on your own.
+- Audits should be scheduled with your SRTS Coordinator, who can help you lead or provide you with the materials to lead and facilitate audits on your own.